-Smarter Every Day grabbed their slow-motion cameras and headed into to a tattoo parlor to find out how tattoos work.
+Smarter Every Day grabbed their slow-motion cameras and headed into a tattoo parlor to find out how tattoos work.

-Make sure you’re ready for skin tattoo
+Make sure you’re ready for a skin tattoo.

 Before you get a tattoo, think carefully about it.
 If you’re unsure or worried that you might regret it, give it more time.
 Don’t allow yourself to be pressured into getting a tattoo, and don’t get a tattoo if you’re under the influence of alcohol or drugs.

 To make sure your tattoo will be applied safely, ask these questions: Who does the tattooing?
 Does the tattoo artist wear gloves?
 Does the tattoo artist use proper equipment?
-Does the tattoo artist sterilize non disposable equipment?
+Does the tattoo artist sterilize non-disposable equipment?

-Take good care of your tattoo
+Take good care of your tattoo.

 How you care for your new tattoo depends on the type and extent of work done.
 Typically, however, you’ll need to: